pedrojimenezp/pedrojimenezp/README.md

 I have a degree in Systems Engineering and Telecommunications from the University of Cordoba - Colombia.
 I've been writing code since 2012 and I've been working for a couple of companies since 2015.

-👀 I’m interested in any web technology that may look promising to me, also I'm interesting in things like:
+👀 I’m interested in any web technology that may look promising to me, also I'm interesting in topics like:
 - Software Architecture
-- Sofware development patterns
+- Software development patterns
-- Startups development.
+- Startups development

 👨‍💻 I’ve more than 5 years of experience working with web technologies in both frontend and backend but I've always more interested in backend stuff.
 Some of the technologies I have experience are: